 Now if you look at my cake, you will see that even with the baking strips and foil lid, the top is cracked.
 Not the end of the world, but still not ideal.
 I totally decided that showing is the best way to teach, so I purposely had the oven too hot to make the top crack, just for you. *cough*

-You really can’t go past filling and covering a mud cake in chocolate ganache, I mean really, look at the stuff…
+It’s hard to go past filling and covering a mud cake in chocolate ganache, I mean really, look at the stuff…

 I could seriously dive into that.
 Well, belly flop, I never did learn how to dive properly.
-But belly flopping does sound appropriate.
+But belly-flopping does sound appropriate.

 And I know the whole point of this is you can decorate it any way you want, but sometimes you just can’t go past some smooth ganache and a ribbon.

 To store the cake before icing and decorating it, I recommend wrapping the whole cake in plastic wrap and storing it in an airtight container at cool room temperature.
 You can also split the cake into layers first, and wrap each layer individually, then pop them all in a container.

 To freeze the mud cake, wrap as mentioned above, pop it into an airtight container or zip-lock bag and freeze.
 When ready to decorate, remove it from the freezer several hours in advance, and allow it to come to room temperature, still wrapped and in the container or bag.
 This will keep the moisture inside the cake.

 If you’re making the cake for someone else, make sure you tell them the cake has already been frozen, and that they won’t be able to freeze the leftover cake, as cake should only be frozen and defrosted once.